eternaldensity/Sandcastle-Builder/README.md

 - Redundikitties should no longer appear in sections turned off in the section list
 - Loot pages
 - Loot searching
+- Hover is instant
+- More random refactoring

 ### 3.33333